 5. MASH ‘EM

-Yes, you might need to boil your brussels to make this but we promise you’ll be pleased with the result.
-Smashed sprouts are also a great variation on mashed potatoes with a slightly healthier twist.
+Yes, you might need to boil your Brussels to make this but we promise you’ll be pleased with the result.
+Brussels sprout mash is also a great variation on mashed potatoes with a slightly healthier twist.
 This recipe pairs the final product with a sprinkling of chestnuts, a match made in heaven and the perfect accompaniment to your Sunday roast.

 How do you enjoy your sprouts?
 If you have a favourite recipe or take any of the above out for a spin, don’t forget to share and tag us on social media.